-In 2020 I wrote these articles as a template for adjustment, and to help you focus on the practical – what you can control and the actions you can take rather than dwelling on what you can’t control or prevent.
+Back in 2020, I wrote these articles as a template for adjustment, and to help you focus on the practical – what you can control and the actions you can take rather than dwelling on what you can’t control or prevent.

 I realised that I have been helping my clients with business and personal financial strategies for years.
 This series of articles will provide straightforward actions that you can put into place to remove as much unnecessary worry as possible.

 I am, confident based on my years of experience, that I can help you think, plan and prepare your financial position, and by removing money as a worry, you will lift an enormous burden from your shoulders when you need to be focused on supporting yourself and your family.